-- Discharge-level Files - Core File: Contains data elements critical to readmission analyses - In the 2015 NRD, data elements based on diagnoses and procedures have been moved out of the Core File and into the Diagnosis and Procedure Groups Files. - Severity file: Contains additional data elements to aid in identifying the severity of the condition for a specific discharge (e.g., comorbidity flags, 3M All-Patient Refined Diagnosis-Related Group [APR-DRG] value, risk of mortality, and severity) - There are two Disease Severity Measures Files for the 2015 NRD: - Nine months of the 2015 data with data elements based on ICD-9-CM codes (discharges from January 1, 2015 - September 30, 2015) are in the Disease Severity Measures File labeled Q1-Q3. - Three months of 2015 data with data elements based on ICD-10-CM/PCS codes (discharges from October 1, 2015 - December 31, 2015) are in the Severity File labeled Q4.
-The Elixhauser Comorbidity Software indicators are not available in the Q4 file because the ICD-10-CM/PCS version of the software is still under development. - Diagnosis and Procedure Groups File: Contains additional information on the diagnoses (e.g., chronic condition indicators) and procedures (e.g. procedure class) - There are two Diagnosis and Procedure Groups Files for the 2015 NRD: - Nine months of the 2015 data with ICD-9-CM codes (discharges from January 1, 2015 September 30, 2015) are in the Diagnosis and Procedure Groups File labeled Q1-Q3.
+- Core File: In the 2015 NRD, data elements based on diagnoses and procedures have been moved out of the Core File and into the Diagnosis and Procedure Groups Files. - Severity File: There are two Disease Severity Measures Files for the 2015 NRD: - Nine months of the 2015 data with data elements based on ICD-9-CM codes (discharges from January 1, 2015 - September 30, 2015) are in the Disease Severity Measures File labeled Q1-Q3. - Three months of 2015 data with data elements based on ICD-10-CM/PCS codes (discharges from October 1, 2015 - December 31, 2015) are in the Severity File labeled Q4.
+The Elixhauser Comorbidity Software indicators are not available in the Q4 file because the ICD-10-CM/PCS version of the software is still under development. - Diagnosis and Procedure Groups File: There are two Diagnosis and Procedure Groups Files for the 2015 NRD: - Nine months of the 2015 data with ICD-9-CM codes (discharges from January 1, 2015 September 30, 2015) are in the Diagnosis and Procedure Groups File labeled Q1-Q3.
 The Q1-Q3 file includes diagnosis and procedure codes in addition to data elements based on ICD-9-CM codes such as Diagnosis-Related Groups (DRGs), Clinical Classification Software (CCS) categories for diagnoses and procedures, and other data elements derived from AHRQ software tools. - Three months of 2015 data with ICD-10-CM/PCS codes (discharges from October 1, 2015 - December 31, 2015) are in the Diagnosis and Procedure Groups File labeled Q4.
-The Q4 file includes the ICD-10-CM/PCS diagnosis and procedure codes in data elements with the prefix "I10".
-Data elements derived from AHRQ software tools are not available in the Q4 file because the ICD-10-CM/PCS versions are still under development.7 - Hospital-level File: Contains information on hospital characteristics.
+The Q4 file includes the ICD-10-CM/PCS diagnosis and procedure codes in data elements with the prefix "I10\".
+Data elements derived from AHRQ software tools are not available in the Q4 file because the ICD-10-CM/PCS versions are still under development. - Hospital-level File: Contains information on hospital characteristics.